philipdarke/simple-thesis/README.md

 ### :computer: Building the PDF locally

-The `Makefile` has been tested on Ubuntu running TexLive.
+The `Makefile` has been tested on Ubuntu[^2] and MacOS[^3].
 It uses `latexmk` to automate the build with the `pdflatex` engine and `biber` for references.
 If you are unable to use `make` or `latexmk`, or prefer to use a recipe in Visual Studio Code or TeXStudio, follow the instructions below.
+[^2]: Ubuntu 18.04, 20.04 and 22.04 with TexLive installed using `sudo apt install texlive-full`
+[^3]: MacOS Monterey 12.5.1 with MacTeX installed using `brew install --cask mactex-no-gui`

 Run the following to generate the word count files: